mstevetodd/EngineDriver_Home/docs/operation/operation.rst

 * Press the Android :guilabel:`Back` button once from the main screens (more than once if you are on one of the secondary screens) |br|\ OR
 * :menuselection:`Menu --> Exit`

+|ed| can be configured to exit when the Android :guilabel:`Back` button is pressed twice quickly.

+  See the :ref:`Double Back Buton to Exit? in the Preference page <configuration/preferences:Device Preferences>` for information.

 Exiting |ed|: